-Upon receipt of a written reprimand or notice of intent to suspend, reduce in pay, demote or discharge an employee may, within fourteen (14) calendar days of receipt of such notice, submit a request to the Assistant Chief/Human Resources Director, for an appeal hearing meeting (called a Skelly meeting) to address the charges in the notice.
+Upon receipt of a written reprimand or notice to suspend, reduce in pay, demote or discharge an employee may, within fourteen (14) calendar days of receipt of such notice, submit a request to the Assistant Chief/Human Resources Director, for an appeal hearing to address the charges in the notice.
 The Assistant Chief/Human Resources Director shall schedule the meeting with the appropriate Authority representative to hear the employee's presentation.
 After the employee's presentation, a written determination shall be made within fourteen (14) calendar days.
 Should the 14th calendar day fall on a weekend or a holiday, receipt of and/or written determination will be made the first business day following the weekend or a holiday.